 UPDATE AFTER THE LAST EPISODE OF THIS SEASON:

-Forget it, go read the damn manga, forget this adaptation ever existed, plain bullshit and I had some hopes.
+Forget it, go read the damn manga, forget this adaptation ever existed, plain bullshit.

 LAST UPDATE JUST BECAUSE:

 Bring Yuugo back.

 Yakusoku no Neverland second season has become a very controlversial subject, with the majority of people downvoting it because of the lack of important information, characters and the change of the plot.
 This season takes place post the kids' escape and explores their survival in the outside world that is far different than what they originally pictured it as.